15 S. Grady Way, Suite LL-19, Renton, WA 98057 (425) 228-5217

 We take great pride in offering the city of Renton and nearby communities a variety of different modalities under one roof.
 Our personal approach to your mental and physical well-being has gained us a reputation as the most knowledgeable, also accessible, massage & bodywork center in the area.

 We understand that if you have never had a massage therapist work on you then you may not know which therapy is best for your particular need.
 Please give us a call in order to go over what your expectations and requirements are and tailor a therapy session to your exact specifications and match you up with one of our Licensed Massage Practitioner.

 Come and experience something new or revisit an old friend; if you have muscle pain then Century Massage has got you covered.
-With three practitioners in the same place, we guarantee that we have something to get you on the road to recovery.
+With several practitioners in the same place, we guarantee that we have something to get you on the road to recovery.

 Services / Modalities

 Massage Cupping is the combination of massage movements (positive pressure) with the use of a suction device on the skin (negative pressure).
 A cup is positioned at the area to be treated and, depending on the type of cups being used; a vacuum is created within the cup to draw the skin and underlying tissue into the cup.
 The produced vacuum creates a suction effect that increases blood and lymphatic circulation systemically and to the local area, relaxes muscle tissue and support, draws stagnation, pathogenic factors and toxins out of the body and releases a myriad of pain causing factors.

 Thai Massage is a type of massage in Thai style that involves stretching and deep massage.
 This form of bodywork is usually performed on the floor, and the client wears comfortable clothes that allow for movement.
 No oils are used in Thai massage.
 It is known in Thailand as "nuat phaen boran", literally, the ancient-manner massage.